microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaApplicationOwner.md

 You can use the command `Get-EntraBetaApplication` to get application Id.
 You can use the command `Get-EntraBetaUser` to get user Id.

-- `-ObjectId` parameter specifies the application Id.
+- `-ObjectId` parameter specifies the Id of an application.
-- `-RefObjectId` parameter specifies the user Id.
+- `-RefObjectId` parameter specifies the Id of an user.

 ## Parameters